unsoluble/quickscale/README.md

 ### Controls

-Under Foundry v9 or newer, all keybinds can be configured in the core Configure Controls window.
+All keybinds can be configured in the core Configure Controls window.
 Keys listed below are the defaults.

-Under v8, custom keybinds are available with the use of the [Library: DF Hotkeys](https://foundryvtt.com/packages/lib-df-hotkeys) module.

 ### Tokens & Tiles

-- `[` and `]` will adjust tokens or tiles incrementally. **PF2E Note:** If you have `Link to Actor Size` enabled in a token's configuration, QuickScale will not be able to change that token's scale.
+- `[` and `]` will adjust tokens or tiles incrementally. **PF2E Note:** If you have `Link to Actor Size` enabled in a token's configuration, QuickScale will not be able to change that token's scale. **V12 Note:** These keys conflict with the core defaults for `Send Objects to the Back/Front`.
+If you want to use those, you'll have to rebind one or the other.
 - Will work with multiple selections.
 - `Shift + [` will apply a small amount of random scaling to all controlled tokens or tiles.
 - `Shift + ]` will apply a small amount of random rotation.]